katerman/react-legend/README.md

 *I need some examples!*

-As of now there are only 2 examples.
-Button clicker and Todo which are both fairly basic but should help get the point across.
+As of now there are only 3 examples.
+Button clicker, Todo, and async.
+These examples show a basic usage of react-legend.